Follow these tips for implementing a successful Voice IVR Survey. Also, check out our more detailed Ultimate IVR Survey Guide.

 - Explain about keypresses.
 Many people in developing countries have never experienced an IVR call before, so asking them to “press 1 if you’re female, press 2 if you’re male” may not make sense to them.
 Try to be more specific: “To answer the questions, use the keypad on your phone.
 If you’re female, press the number one button on your phone.
 If you’re male, press the number two button on your phone.“

 - Send to yourself first!
-Send a test IVR call to yourself (and colleagues) to make sure the structure of your engagement works as expected and that your audio files sound good on a phone call (tips for recording audio).
+Send a test IVR call to yourself (and colleagues) to make sure the structure of your campaign works as expected and that your audio files sound good on a phone call (tips for recording audio).

 - Test with real end-users!
 Before sending your IVR engagement to thousands of people (or even hundreds), test with real members of your audience.
 Send out your IVR to 5 people, analyze the results, and iterate.
 Keep testing and iterating until you feel comfortable that (a) your language is understandable, (b) your call structure works well (and isn’t overwhelming), and (c) you’re meeting your goals in terms of response rates.

 - Add encouragement for spoken response questions.
 If you’re asking people to speak a response, try to encourage them a bit.
 Try something like, “After the beep, please tell us why you chose to participate in this training.
 Speak into your phone just like you’re talking to a person sitting next to you – don’t be shy!”